Growth forecasts for the booming Internet of Things (IoT) vary widely depending on how experts define the IoT.

 Is NB-IoT secure?

-The underlying technology is less sophisticated than traditional cellular modules, which simplifies design, development, and deployment for OEMs.
+The underlying technology is less sophisticated than traditional cellular modules, simplifying design, development, and deployment for OEMs.

 At the same time, it offers the same tried and true security and privacy features of LTE mobile networks, including support for: